KatherineMichel/pinax-tutorial/what_is_pinax.md

 ## The Pinax Ecosystem

-Pinax is an open-source ecosystem of reusable Django starter projects, apps, and themes for building websites.
+Pinax is an open-source ecosystem of reusable Django starter projects, apps, and templates for building websites.

 Pinax code can be found in the [Pinax GitHub organization](https://github.com/pinax) account, where Pinax development takes place.

-Pinax primarily consists of:
-* Pinax Starter Projects, found in the branches of the [Pinax Starter Projects](https://github.com/pinax/pinax-starter-projects) repo; Pinax Starter Projects are Django projects that follow common website patterns
-* [pinax-cli](https://github.com/pinax/pinax-cli), a command line interface (CLI) that can be used to install these starter projects
-* Django apps that provide a variety of functionality
-* [pinax-templates](https://github.com/pinax/pinax-templates), a group of semantic templates made for use with Pinax

-## Pinax Starter Projects and Common Website Patterns
+### Pinax Starter Projects

-Pinax starter projects and apps can be used to bootstrap the most common types of websites.
+Pinax Starter Projects are Django projects that can be found in the [Pinax Starter Projects](https://github.com/pinax/pinax-starter-projects) repo.
+Pinax Starter Projects can be used to bootstrap the most common types of websites.
 You only need to write the parts that make your project unique.

 Here are a few examples:
 * prototype
 * waitinglist
 * blog